 As standards improve, dam owners assess their dams for risks and identify work that can be done to improve safety.

-Visit the Emergency Management Victoria website
+Visit Emergency Management Victoria for more information.

 Find out more about dams in your area